 As carmakers look for new ways to attract customers and retain existing ones, a lot of attention is being paid to the automotive Human Machine Interface (HMI).
 Most car owners are already used to standard connectivity options and traditional displays.
 However, recent software developments are setting the stage for the driver User Experience (UX) to take a giant leap forward.
-These technologies are exclusive to the premium consumer, but in a few years, they will catch on in the mid-level market.
+These new technologies are exclusive to the premium consumer, but in a few years, they will catch on in the mid-level market.

 In the automotive context, an HMI is what bridges the gap between driver and vehicle.
 This solution enables drivers or even passengers to communicate and engage with their vehicles in a more personalized way.
 Voice assistants, Head-Up Displays (HUDs), and sensors are just a few of the hardware and software that enables an HMI to work its magic.
 Not only does HMI software help keep drivers safe, but it also changes the way we interact with the outside world.

-Historically, voice assistants in vehicles have been limited in terms of performance due to the limited capabilities of legacy automotive HMIs.
+Historically, voice assistants in cars have been limited in terms of performance due to the limited capabilities of legacy automotive HMIs.
 Although most voice assistants can detect natural language, accents, and different languages, the full context of input isn’t always identified.
-But with advancements in multimodal approaches, next-generation “personal assistants,” as they will be called, will leverage in-vehicle sensors that account for an individual's gesture, posture, gaze, and facial expression.
+But with new advancements in multimodal approaches, next-generation “personal assistants,” as they will be called, will leverage in-vehicle sensors that account for an individual's gesture, posture, gaze, and facial expression.
 In tandem with location intelligence, personal assistants will deliver a driver UX that traditional voice assistants lack.

 The downside to adding voice command to an automotive HMI is the high computing and memory requirements.
 Carmakers can use local edge computing for small tasks like turning on the radio or Air Conditioning (AC) and send computation-heavy tasks like searching for a nearby mall to the cloud.
 This balance keeps production costs down (for advanced edge hardware capabilities) while maintaining adequate local computing when needed.
-If a vehicle has a long life span, the carmaker may choose to invest in the more reliable edge computing because it ensures that customers can always use add-on services.
+If a vehicle has a long life span, the automaker may choose to invest in edge computing because it ensures that customers can always use add-on services.

-Another decision that carmakers must make when deploying voice control to an automotive HMI is developing an in-house solution or using an existing solution.
-Some car brands like BMW, Volkswagen, and Mercedes prefer to develop their own voice assistants, while other players like Volvo/Polestar and Stellantis are happy to use Google and Amazon, respectively.
-On the upside, leveraging existing software reduces both development and time-to-market costs.
-But on the downside, these brands lose a sense of differentiation and control over UX/user data, which is highly sought after by carmakers.
+In the face of a new generation of HMI software, carmakers must decide whether to develop an in-house solution or use an existing solution.
+Some car brands like BMW, Volkswagen, and Mercedes prefer to develop their own car voice assistants, while other players like Volvo/Polestar and Stellantis are happy to use Google and Amazon, respectively.
+On the upside, leveraging existing automotive software reduces both development and time-to-market costs.
+But on the downside, these brands lose a sense of vehicle differentiation and control over UX/user data, which is highly sought after by carmakers.

-Augmented Reality (AR) is a very promising solution that completely changes the way drivers perceive external threats.
+Augmented Reality (AR) is a very promising next-gen solution that completely changes the way drivers perceive external threats.
 With an AR HUD, the vehicle feeds information about the surrounding environment in real time straight to the windshield.
 Some of the use cases include vehicle distance warnings, lane departure warnings, and blind-spot detection warnings.